 2. Abud, Bali

 When the term Digital Nomad is brought up, people often have Bali come to mind.
 Ubud is close to the big city of Canggu, but is completely unique and different, as it has more of a calm and chilled out atmosphere.
-It offers beautiful views of jungles and mountains, great cafes, and plenty of other Digital Nomads.
-The monthly expense also isn’t too bad and internet speed is just fine.
+It offers beautiful views of jungles and mountains, great cafes, and plenty of other Digital Nomads to mingle with.
+The monthly expense also isn’t too bad and internet speed is pretty good.
 Keep in mind though, that Abud doesn’t really offer any type of beach and there isn’t much nightlife.

 Cost of Living: $1,350 per month